varunpal72/churros/.github/ISSUE_TEMPLATE.md

 ## Description
 Please put the description of the bug or feature here

----
+## Expected Behavior
-> NOTE: If this is a bug, please put in the actual behavior, expected behavior and steps to reproduce.
+For a bug, include the expected behavior here

+## Steps to Reproduce
+For a bug, include steps to reproduce here